NKN1396/Discord-SimpleEval/readme.md

 ### Configuration

-The bot is exclusively configured through the `config.mjs` file.
+The bot is exclusively configured through the `config.js` file.
 All you need to do is provide a token.

 ### Permissions and intents